5 things to know about car insurance

 • riots or civil commotion

-It can be taken out individually or bundled with the collision and upset coverage (B2).
+It can be taken out separately or bundled with B2 collision and upset coverage.

 Section B4 – Specified perils.
-Covers only the damages specified in the policy, for example:
+This covers only the risks specified in the policy, and doesn’t include collisions, for example.
+The main risks covered are:

 • Fire